|Aircraft registration number||А6-FDN|

 The flight recorders are significantly damaged.

 The Interstate Aviation Committee experts jointly with the experts from the United Arab Emiratesand France have started inspection, opening and extraction of the memory modules from the protected casing in order to continue work on recovery of the interface cables and preparation for the data downloading.
-The preparation works are planned to be completed by the end of today.
+The preparation activities are planned to be completed by the end of today.

 The Interstate Aviation Committee (IAC) informs that the investigation team keeps working at the accident site.
 Today the examination of the site of the aircraft air collision is conducted, the wreckage map is constructed, the aircraft fragments' recovering is almost completed.
 The IAC specialists together with UAE representatives analyse the radar surveillance data, the flight crew-ATC communications, and the weather information.